 Electronic Data Interchange (EDI) is the exchange of transactions between computer systems to achieve a specific purpose.
-Transactions are often simple text files using tightly standardized formats.
-In some cases the exchange of data is entirely virtual.
+Transactions are often simple text files using highly standardized formats.
+In some cases the exchange of data is entirely autonomous, occurring entirely between computer systems.

 ANSI-X12 is a form of EDI that has been around for more than thirty-five years.
 Highly standardized in terms of format and method of interchange, X12 was formalized by industry under the auspices of the American National Standards Institute (ANSI).
 Industry committees that have rigorously defined more than 300 transactions, representing nearly every conceivable exchange of business data between computer systems.